maciejzj/personal-website/posts/ssb-simple-static-blogger.md

 ## Jump start

-1. A POSIX compliant shell and your favourite markdown renderer (pandoc by default) are required.
+1. A POSIX compliant shell and your favourite Markdown renderer (pandoc by default) are required.
-2. Download ssb and place it in your `PATH` or inside your blog directory.
+2. Download `ssb` and place it in your `PATH` or inside your blog directory.
 3. Run `ssb -g` to generate html and css templates.
-Adjust the header and the footer to your liking, you can customize the stylesheet, use a css theme, or your favourite style for markdown.
+Adjust the header and the footer to your liking, you can customize the stylesheet, use a css theme, or your favourite style for Markdown.
-4. Write your index.md page and posts in `posts` directory.
+4. Write your `index.md` page and posts in `posts` directory.
 5. Run `ssb index.md` to generate `html` files.
 Ssb will append header, list of posts and footer to each file.
-6. The timestamps near posts titles are generated from modification dates of markdown files.
+6. The timestamps near posts titles are generated from modification dates of Markdown files.
-   If you wish to change them use `touch -d` command on them.
+   If you wish to change them use the `touch` command.
 7. Publish your blog.

 ## Goals, features and non-features

-* Ssb is a single POSIX compliant script that requires only a markdown renderer to create blogs.
+* Ssb is a single POSIX compliant script that requires only a Markdown renderer to create blogs.
 * It is not a *real framework*, just a hackable script to automate blogging and save your time.
 * Useful as is without editing source, easily expandable source if you want.
 * No tags, no artifacts, no javascript, no learning, no lengthy setup.
-* If you want a simple and effortless blogging engine ssb is perfect for you, whether you want something more features you can hack it, or use something more advanced like Jekyll or Hugo.
+* If you want a simple and effortless blogging engine ssb is perfect for you, whether you want something with more features you can hack it, or use frameworks like Jekyll or Hugo.
 * Customization with direct editing of html header, footer and css stylesheet.

 ## Help